-• Standalone director equity compensation plans will not be evaluated under the EPSC or taken into account for purposes of determining the company's three-year burn rate for its employee equity compensation plans, unless the amount of director equity grants is larger than employee equity grants.
+Director Equity Compensation Plans.
+In response to the increased scrutiny of director compensation arrangements in recent years, ISS has added guidance regarding evaluations of director equity plans.
+Initially, ISS had clarified that stand-alone director equity compensation plans would not be evaluated under the EPSC or taken into account for purposes of determining the company's three-year burn rate for its employee equity compensation plans, unless the amount of director equity grants is larger than employee equity grants.